A look back at the core of games in characteristic function form: some new axiomatization results: Preliminary definitions and notation

 \section{Preliminary definitions and notation}

 Let $U$ be a set of potential players that may be finite or infinite.
-For a set $A$ we shall denote the cardinality of $A$ by $|A|.$ For any finite subset $S$ of $U,$ by ${\bf{R}}^S$ we denote the set of all functions from $S$ to ${\bf{R}},$ the set of real numbers.
-We would think of elements of ${\bf{R}}^S$ as $|S|-$dimensional vectors whose coordinates are indexed by the members of $S.$\\
+For a set $A$ we shall denote the cardinality of $A$ by $|A|$ and the proper subset relation is denoted by $\sbt.$ For any finite subset $S$ of $U,$ by ${\R}^S$ we denote the set of all functions from $S$ to ${\R},$ the set of real numbers.
+We would think of elements of ${\R}^S$ as $|S|-$dimensional vectors whose coordinates are indexed by the members of $S.$\\

-\bd A {\bf{(cooperative) game in characteristic function form (without side payments)}} or an NTU game is a pair $(N,V)$ where $N$ is a finite subset of $U$ and $V$ is the (characteristic) set function which assigns to every coalition $S \seq N$ a set $V(S)$ such that:\\ (1) $V(\emptyset)~=~\emptyset;$\\ (2) For all non-empty $S \seq N,$ $V(S)$ is a non-empty proper subset of ${\bf{R}}^S;$ \\ (3) For all non-empty $S \seq N,$ $V(S)$ is closed in ${\bf{R}}^S;$\\ (4) For all non-empty $S \seq N,$ $V(S)$ is comprehensive, i.e., if $x \in V(S),$ and $y \in {\bf{R}}^S$ is such that $y \leq x$ then $y \in V(S).$\\ \ed
+\bd A {\bf{(cooperative) game in characteristic function form (without side payments)}} or an NTU game is a pair $(N,V)$ where $N$ is a finite subset of $U$ and $V$ is the (characteristic) set function which assigns to every coalition $S \seq N$ a set $V(S)$ such that:\\ (1) $V(\emptyset)~=~\emptyset;$\\ (2) For all non-empty $S \seq N,$ $V(S)$ is a non-empty proper subset of ${\R}^S;$ \\ (3) For all non-empty $S \seq N,$ $V(S)$ is closed in ${\R}^S;$\\ (4) For all non-empty $S \seq N,$ $V(S)$ is comprehensive, i.e., if $x \in V(S),$ and $y \in {\R}^S$ is such that $y \leq x$ then $y \in V(S).$\\ \ed